Bryan-Suelo/IoT_Techonologies/LoRa/README.md

 For applications that need very long battery lifetime and optimized cost, but do not need to communicate as often, LoRa is a better option.

-### Network coverage
+#### Network coverage
 LoRa components and the LoRaWAN ecosystem are mature and production-ready now, while nationwide deployments are still in the rollout phase.
 One significant attribute of the LoRaWAN ecosystem is the components’ operability in the private or enterprise model as well as the public network model.
 Many large enterprises are planning a hybrid model that deploys a network in their facility and utilizes the public network for coverage outside of their facility.

-### Device cost
+#### Device cost
 There are no royalty issues to create margin stacking in the LoRa Alliance community so modules under four dollars are much more feasible in the LoRaWAN ecosystem.
-Certified LoRaWAN modules today are in the $7-10 range but are expected to reach the $4-5 as integration and volumes mature within the ecosystem.
+Certified LoRaWAN modules today are in the $7 to 10 range but are expected to reach the $4 to 5 as integration and volumes mature within the ecosystem.
 Alternatively, today cellular LTE modules struggle to get below $20.
 For IoT and LPWAN, different deployment models will be used to lower the CapEx and OpEx costs of deployment compared to traditional deployment models solely based on towers.
 LoRaWAN deployments will cost much less, utilizing a mix of traditional towers, industrial gateways and in-home pico gateways.
 The price of tower top gateway is in the range of $1000, industrial gateways are less than $500 and low cost pico cell gateways are in the range of $100.

-## LoRa Alliance
+## Hardware
-An open, non-profit association of members that believe the IoT era is now.
-The Alliance’s mission is to standardize LPWA networks beingdeployed around the world to enable IoT, M2M, and industrial and consumer applications.
-The Alliance members collaborate to drive the global success of the LoRaWAN™, by sharing knowledge and experience to guarantee interoperability between operators in one open global standard.

-A first and crucial step for the Alliance has been to define the initial release of **LoRaWAN™**, which is available on the website for any company who wants to benefit from an open standard.
-The Technical Committee of the Alliance is responsible for future enhancements drawing on inputs from all Committee Members to ensure the success of LoRaWAN™ in the IoT.
+### Hardware components
+1. Micro-controller unit
+* System on Chip
+* Manages device funcionalities
+* CPU and memory
+* Embedded applications of low-power devices
+* Low cost and small in size
+2. Power supply
+* Provided trough battery
+* solar panel
+3. Peripherals
+* Sensors / LCD screen / Relay switch / etc.
+* Communication protocols
+    * GPIO
+    * SPI
+    * I2C
+    * UART
+### Device software layer
+1. Application layer
+* Funcional application
+2. Middleware layer
+* communication protocol libraries - LoRaWAN stacks
+* Complex drivers
+3. Driver layer
+* Manages peripherals
+### End devices
+#### (Low) Power Consumption of End Devices
+The key to the low power performance is to put a device into this deep sleep mode for over 99,9% of the time.
+This is the only way to make a small sized-battery last for one or multiple years.
+##### Wake up!
+Once a device is in deep sleep it can be woken up in two different ways.
+After a set time interval, or through an interrupt.
+If a sensor reading needs to be conducted periodically, the device can be programmed to wake up at a specific time intervals.
+Some sensors (not all) have the ability to wake up a device when it senses something.
+This is what we call an interrupt.
+##### Factors to take into consideration
+A device in deep sleep mode can last for years on a battery.
+The difference in energy consumption of a device in deep sleep mode, compared to the consumption of a device which sends data is about 3 orders of magnitude.
+* _Device is awake_ - The time a device is awake and senses its environment with sensors.
+* _Sending data_ - Sending data consumes a lot of energy.
+It can easily consume 1000 times more power compared to a device in deep sleep mode.
+Try to limit the number of messages sent and use the lowest Spreading Factor (SF) possible.
+* _Active radio_ - After a transmission, the LoRaWAN module listens for any incoming messages.
+This is done twice for a period of 1 second.
+* _Receiving data_ - Receiving data from gateways costs a lot of energy as well, but less than sending data.
+The transmission power of a Microchip module is 40mA, receiving data **only** consumes 14,2mA.

+##### Calculating battery life
+Batteries have a certain amount of energy they can store, indicated as MilliAmp Hour, abbreviated as mAh.
+The more mAh a battery contains, the longer a battery can last, this is (most of the times) correlated with the size of the battery itself.
+If the power a device consumes is known, as well as the capacity of the battery, the battery lifetime can be calculated using the simple formula:

+> Battery life (hours) = Battery Capacity (mAh) / Average current drain (mA)

+##### Antenna design